GravityPDF/gravity-pdf-documentation/docs/v6/users/global-settings.md

 The security settings are configured with sane defaults and, in most cases, you won't need to modify this behaviour.
 The [security documentation page](pdf-security.md) focuses on the finer points of the plugin's security protocols, and is worth a read before making any changes to this section.

-The security settings are hidden by default and can be shown by clicking the _Security_ label.
+The security settings are hidden by default and can be shown by clicking the _Security_ label or associated toggle button.

 #### Logged Out Timeout
 * When a logged out user attempts to view a PDF, the plugin will try and match their current IP address against the one saved with the Gravity Forms entry.
 If they match, they get access.
 However, this method isn't a secure long-term option [because IP addresses can change](http://whatismyipaddress.com/keeps-changing).
 To prevent unauthorised access, we implemented a timeout feature.
 After X amount of time, the user no longer has access to the generated PDF.